apache/cordova-lib/cordova-lib/templates/hooks-README.md

     before_serve/
     pre_package/ <-- Windows 8 and Windows Phone only.

+## Ways to define hooks
+### Via '/hooks' directory
+To execute custom action when corresponding hook type is fired, use hook type as a name for a subfolder inside 'hooks' directory and place you script file here, for example:

+    # script file will be automatically executed after each build
+    hooks/after_build/after_build_custom_action.js

 ### Config.xml

-Hooks can be defined in project's `config.xml` in the following way:
+Hooks can be defined in project's `config.xml` using `<script>` elements, for example:

     <script type="before_build" src="scripts/appBeforeBuild.bat" />
     <script type="before_build" src="scripts/appBeforeBuild.js" />